-- 2.10.2.1 The Range Officer shall be the holder of a current Firearms Licence. - 2.10.2.2 The Range Officer shall be responsible for ensuring that unlicensed competitors on the firing point are adequately supervised by the holder of an appropriate firearms license, as required by the Arms Act 1983 and subsequent amendments. - 2.10.2.3 The Range Officer is responsible for turning the red safety light back on at any time when shooting is not permitted. - 2.10.2.4 The Range Officer is responsible for giving the commands "SHOOTERS LOAD", "SHOOTERS START", "SHOOTERS STOP AND UNLOAD", "SHOOTERS CLEAR ACTIONS AND INSERT SAFETY FLAGS", and other necessary commands.
-The Range Officer shall ensure the commands are obeyed and that the safety rules are followed. - 2.10.2.5 The Range Officer is responsible for providing the correct time calls and for responding promptly to any abnormal condition or incident notified by competitors or other people on the range. - 2.10.2.6 In the interests of safety the Range Officer may interrupt shooting at any time. - 2.10.2.7 The Range Officer may order from the firing point any competitor whose behaviour or equipment constitutes a risk to safety. - 2.10.2.8 The Range Officer shall refer to the Range Committee any competitor whose equipment is suspected of contravening the standards set out in these Rules. - 2.10.2.9 No competitor shall be penalised or disadvantaged through following any instruction of the Range Officer.
+- 2.10.2.1 The Range Officer shall be the holder of a current Firearms Licence. - 2.10.2.2 Every Range Officer of an Open Championship, Island, or Nationals event shall hold a current TSNZ Indoor Range Officer qualification. - 2.10.2.3 The Range Officer shall be responsible for ensuring that unlicensed competitors on the firing point are adequately supervised by the holder of an appropriate firearms license, as required by the Arms Act 1983 and subsequent amendments. - 2.10.2.4 The Range Officer is responsible for turning the red safety light back on at any time when shooting is not permitted. - 2.10.2.5 The Range Officer is responsible for giving the commands "SHOOTERS LOAD", "SHOOTERS START", "SHOOTERS STOP AND UNLOAD", "SHOOTERS CLEAR ACTIONS AND INSERT SAFETY FLAGS", and other necessary commands.
+The Range Officer shall ensure the commands are obeyed and that the safety rules are followed. - 2.10.2.6 The Range Officer is responsible for providing the correct time calls and for responding promptly to any abnormal condition or incident notified by competitors or other people on the range. - 2.10.2.7 In the interests of safety the Range Officer may interrupt shooting at any time. - 2.10.2.8 The Range Officer may order from the firing point any competitor whose behaviour or equipment constitutes a risk to safety. - 2.10.2.9 The Range Officer shall refer to the Range Committee any competitor whose equipment is suspected of contravening the standards set out in these Rules. - 2.10.2.10 No competitor shall be penalised or disadvantaged through following any instruction of the Range Officer.